socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'logfile' => '/var/log/nextcloud.log',

-Name of the file to which the Nextcloud logs are written if parameter ``log_type`` is set to ``file``.
+Name of the file to which the cyfrSpaces logs are written if parameter ``log_type`` is set to ``file``.

 Defaults to ``[datadirectory]/nextcloud.log``